Figure 1.

 forth

-en and closed,
+between open and closed,

 and itcan sometimes start to